Swiss Gymnasium admission

 “My child is very academic but has test anxiety, and would probably fail in an exam situation”

 Proponents of the entrance exam reason that it is mainly children of academics who benefit from teacher recommendations.
-Indeed, a study by educational researchers found that children of educated middle class parents are more likely to get into Gymi in areas without admission exams than in areas where exams are the norm.
+Indeed, a study by educational researchers found that children of educated middle class parents are more likely to get into Gymi in areas without admission exams.
 This is partly because these parents tend to be more involved in their children’s education and are frequently in closer contact with teachers.

 Are teachers biased?